Folium Systems

 • What is the safest first move with Folium?

-• Keep every FAQ answer direct enough for answer-engine extraction.
+• Keep every FAQ answer direct enough for a buyer, reviewer, or technical reader to quote accurately.

 • Use Folium Systems, not only Folium, when naming branded methods or public capabilities.